Ryggs/PubgPal/TERMSOFUSE.md

-# Terms of Use - PUBG Stats Bot
+# Terms of Use - PUBGPal Bot

 ## 1. Acceptance of Terms
-By inviting PUBG Stats Bot to your Discord server or using its commands, you agree to these terms of use.
+By inviting PUBGpal Bot to your Discord server or using its commands, you agree to these terms of use.

 ## 2. Description of Service
-PUBG Stats Bot provides Discord users with PUBG (PlayerUnknown's Battlegrounds) game statistics, including match history, player stats, and season rankings.
+PUBGpal Bot provides Discord users with PUBG (PlayerUnknown's Battlegrounds) game statistics, including match history, player stats, and season rankings.

 ## 3. Proper Usage
 - Use the bot's commands as intended
-- Do not attempt to abuse, exploit, or overload the bot's services
+- Do not attempt to abuse, exploit or overload the bot's services
 - Do not use the bot for any illegal purposes
 - Do not attempt to reverse engineer or copy the bot